top of page

 Sleep Training a Toddler (13-36 Months)

-As always, a calming and predictable bedtime routine is a must as children thrive when consistency and routine are present.
+As always, a calming and predictable bedtime routine is a must as children thrive when consistency and routines are present.
 With toddlers, we can often introduce some other tools such as a color clock, bedtime chart and a comfort item into the plan to aid in the process.
-A lot of the time with toddlers we are working to break previous habits and behaviors.
+Many times with toddlers we are working to break previous habits and behaviors.
 Although, it can be more difficult to sleep train a toddler as they have a voice and can get up and leave their bed if not in a crib, they DO understand rewards and positive reinforcement.
-Motivation and praise for accomplishing a task is very motivating to them.
+Motivation and praise for accomplishing a task is very motivating to them- believe us, they want to be proud of themselves!

 You are not doomed if your toddler isn’t sleeping through the night.
 There is plenty that can be done to get them on the right track, sleeping independently and for the appropriate amount of time.
 At Tweet Dreamzz Sleep Consulting we’ve seen it all and we absolutely LOVE coaching toddler parents.